piskvorky/gensim/docs/_sources/tut1.txt

 Quick Example
 -------------

-First, let's import some classes and create a corpus:
+First, let's import some classes and create a small corpus of nine documents [1]_:
-[footnote]: This is the same corpus as used in FIXME Deerwester et al. (1990), Table 2, Part 1.

 >>> from gensim import corpora, models, similarities
 >>>